vfricou/docs-usage-guide/docs/en/usage/view_host_history.md

 - `WARNING` : Correspond to the status of service or host status for the alert.
 - `HARD` : Type of alert.
 You could find two states for an alert, _SOFT_ and _HARD_.
 The difference is than only HARD state trigger the notification process.
 It could be assimiled to a confirmation state
 - `4` : Is the number of checks effectued in this state
 - `(null)` : Correspond to check output.
-In this case, the check as returned no output and the monitoring platform insert a null value as output.ç
+In this case, the check as returned no output and the monitoring platform insert a null value as output.